raygun101/MarkupKit/README.md

         <LMSpacer/>
     </LMRowView>

-Like layout views, spacer views do not consume touch events, so they will not interfere with any user interface elements that appear underneath them.
+Like layout views, spacer views do not consume touch events by default, so they will not interfere with any user interface elements that appear underneath them.
+Assigning a non-`nil` background color to a spacer view causes the view to begin consuming events.

 See _LMSpacerView.h_ for more information.